alexander-pv/eurygaster_recognition/webpage/eurygaster_webpage/info/markdown/en/how_to_use.md

-Upload a photo to the suggested window in the __Model__ section.
-Then, two results of independent models will be displayed:
+Using our app is simple.
+Just upload your photo into the **Identify Eurygaster** tab, and you will receive two key insights:

-1. The confidence of the specimen to belong to the genus _Eurygaster_ ("1.000" = 100%).
+* The likelihood that the specimen belongs to the genus Eurygaster ("1.000" = 100%).
-2. The confidence distribution of the specimen to belong to each of the six species distributed on the territory of Russia and neighboring countries.
+* The likelihood that the specimen belongs to one of the six species commonly found in Russia and Western Asia.

-The accuracy of the definition directly depends on the quality of the image and the angle.
-How to take a photo that can be used to determine the species with the highest accuracy, read in the __Getting accurate recognition__ section.

-For fast loading and optimal detection speed, please upload photos with the following parameters: size from 1000 to 3000 px on the long side, JPEG format, JPG with 8-10 quality (standard units for Photoshop).
+Keep in mind that the accuracy of the identification depends on your photo's quality and the angle you have chosen for your shot.
+If you want to capture a photo that leads to the most accurate species recognition, please consult the **Getting accurate recognition** tab.

 ![Alt Text](https://github.com/alexander-pv/eurygaster_recognition/releases/download/v1.3.0/recognition_example.gif)